MIL-STD-461 CS103 Conducted Susceptibility EMC Testing

 One approach for determining specific levels for the out-of-band signals is from an analysis of the electromagnetic environments and characteristics of receiving antennas.
 However, these levels may often place unreasonable design penalties on the receiver.
 An alternative approach is to specify the levels that are within the state-of-the-art for the particular receiver design.

 Lastly, for other types of receivers, the application of this EMC compliance test is often less straightforward.
 Care is taken to ensure that any applied requirements are strictly and properly specified.
-Many receivers are designed to be interference or jam resistant.
-This feature may make application of this requirement difficult or inappropriate.
+Many receivers are designed to be interference or jam-resistant.
+This feature may make the application of this requirement difficult or inappropriate.